 Kyle's Story

 Kyle joined Watsi on September 19th, 2016.
-Six years ago, Kyle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kyle's most recent donation supported Stanley, a 47-year-old man from Kenya, to fund his leg surgery.
+Seven years ago, Kyle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kyle's most recent donation supported Mohammed, a 3-year-old boy from Kenya, to fund clubfoot repair surgery and care.

 Impact